awsdocs/aws-batch-user-guide/doc_source/batch_sns_tutorial.md

    /bin/sh, -c, 'exit 1'
    ```

-1. Check your email to confirm that you have received an email alert for the failed job notification\.
+1. Check your email to confirm that you received an email alert for the failed job notification\.